-These are pieces of code that sit between programs to allow easy sharing of data.
-APIs mean your

-  dashboard can pull data from many sources automatically.
+These are pieces of code which sit between programs to allow easy sharing of data.
+APIs mean your dashboard can pull data from many sources automatically.
 This saves you a lot of time and effort.

 For example, say your e-Commerce dashboard sources data from your :-

 - CRM system for customer data.

 - digital media and social media accounts for online advertising.

 It’s a lot of work to collect information from each of these sources and manually input it to your e-Commerce dashboard.
 With an automated system, you set it up once.
 Then the next time, you just hit refresh.